antarmy07/opening_kubernetes_dashboard/README.md

 # Install and Open Kubernetes Dashboard

-This script will open Kubernetes dashboard with the token that will be outputed for user to copy and paste to start the dashboard.
+This script will open Kubernetes dashboard with the token, that token will be outputed on the terminal which can be used to copy and paste to start the dashboard.

 **NOTE**